Growth hacking is about three things: the funnel, the process, and the skillset.

 The model proved pretty successful and Shutterstock was growing rapidly.
 Jon was still the one person working for the company.
 He was doing everything, from shooting photos to programming and customer service.

 As the company was becoming more and more popular, other photographers suggested they also had their photographs featured on the website.
 Jon was still the only employer of Shutterstock and his task list was growing alongside his company.
 So it was the perfect time for Jon to stop shooting photos and let other photographers fill in the shoes of the supplier’s side for all these stock images.
-To achieve this, he created an upload system where professional photographers could upload their photos and images and receive 25% for every download of their image.
+To achieve this, he created an upload system where professional photographers could upload their photos and images and receive 25% off for every download of their image.

 By 2007 Shutterstock had grown to 30 people.
 Around that time, Jon collaborated with Thilo Semmelbauer and the latter became the COO.
 Thilo was the managing director of Insight Partners, a venture capital from NY, which invested in the young company the same year.